 A typical day will let you know how much of what type of work you do and what the rhythm of the workplace feels like.

-On the other hand, simply asking about your responsibilities won’t paint a clear picture of what it will feel like to work there from day to day.
+On the other hand, simply asking about your responsibilities won’t paint a clear picture of what it’ll feel like to work there from day to day.

-Know what it will take to succeed by walking in the footsteps of those who came before you.
-Asking this question will empower you to develop yourself in the way that it takes to achieve success.
+Know what it’ll take to succeed by walking in the footsteps of those who worked in the role before you.
+Asking this question will empower you to develop yourself in the way it takes to achieve success.

 You can also ask the recruiter how they think this person could have improved so that you understand how to do an even better job.

 A job isn’t just an opportunity to make a paycheck.
 It’s also a chance to improve as a person and create more opportunities for yourself.
-This matters for your career path, but it also contributes to your happiness in your place of work.
+This matters for your career path but also contributes to your happiness in your place of work.

-Companies that invest in the learning and professional development of their employees have a lot to gain since they can benefit from the growth of their workforce.
+Companies that invest in their employees' learning and professional development have a lot to gain since they can benefit from the growth of their workforce.

-94% of employees state they would stay at a company longer if the company invested in learning, so you can find out early on if this company offers the opportunities that fit your goals.
+94% of employees state they’d stay at a company longer if it invested in learning, so you can find out early if this company offers the opportunities that fit your goals.

 This question is different from asking about soft skills.
 You should find out what makes someone likely to thrive in the organization, not just in one position.